KnowledgeCaptureAndDiscovery/somef/docs/output.md

 - `application_domain`: The application domain of the repository.
 This may be related to the research area of a software component (e.g., Astrophysics) or the general domain/functionality of the tool (i.e., machine learning projects).
 See all current recognized application domains [here](https://somef.readthedocs.io/en/latest/#myfootnote1).
 - `acknowledgement`: Any text that the authors have prepared to acknnowledge the contribution from others, or project funding.
-- `author`: Person or organization responsable of the project.
+- `author`: Person or organization responsible of the project.
+This property is also used to indicate the responsible entities of a publication associated with the code repository.
 - `contributors`: Contributors to a software component
 - `contributing guidelines`: Guidelines indicating how to contribute to a software component.
 - `citation`: Software citation (usually in `.bib` form) as the authors have stated in their readme file, or through a `CFF` file.